jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

   <img src='img/sg_img-010.png' alt='Circle' width='133' height='133' />
 </figure>

 Movement implies consciousness; represented by the sixth _Sefirah_ (**Tifereth**) on the Tree-of-Life.
 The 6 is the Star of David, two perfectly balanced, interlocking equilateral triangles.
-It gives us the axiom: _'As above, so below‘_; the uniting of spiritual plane with the material plane.
+It gives us the axiom: _'As above, so below'_; the uniting of spiritual plane with the material plane.
 It is the number of God (1) in man (5).

 "[The fifth point; motion] implies the idea of Time, for only through Motion, and in Time, can any event happen.
 Without this change and sequence, nothing can be the object of sense.
 (It is to be noticed that this No.5 is the number of the letter _'he'_ in the Hebrew alphabet.
 This is the letter traditionally consecrated to the Great Mother.
 It is the womb in which the Great Father, who is represented by the letter '_yod_' which is pictorially the representation of an ultimate Point, moves and begets active existence).